chaos-mesh/website/blog/2020-01-15-chaos-mesh-your-chaos-engineering-solution.md

 ![Chaos Mesh discovers downtime recovery exceptions in TiKV](/img/chaos-mesh-discovers-downtime-recovery-exceptions-in-tikv.png)

-<div class="caption-center"> Chaos Mesh discovers downtime recovery exceptions in TiKV</div>
+<div className="caption-center"> Chaos Mesh discovers downtime recovery exceptions in TiKV</div>

 As you can see from the dashboard: